Skip to content

 Medical Oncology

-If you face a cancer diagnosis, you will likely have many questions.
-These might include questions about the most appropriate type of treatment or how different treatments will affect you.
+If you face a cancer diagnosis, you will likely have many questions, including what’s the most appropriate type of treatment or how will different treatments affect you.
 At the WVU Cancer Institute, we’re here with answers.

 Your medical oncologist works closely with your entire cancer team.
 They coordinate care between surgeons, radiation oncologists, geneticists, supportive services (including psychosocial support, nutritionists, and physical therapists), and specialists in survivorship.